ammar-tanwar/bloglearnbay/posts/a-career-in-data-science-the-key-to-lucrative-come-back-for-women-after-a-career-break.md

 ## So, how can women achieve a professional comeback after a career break without sacrificing their prior position and package?

-In 2020, <a href="https://www.burtchworks.com/wp-content/uploads/2020/08/Burtch-Works-Study_DS-PAP-2020.pdf" target="_blank">Burtch-works</a> studies showed that the number of women in data science roles is on a steady but slow rise.
+In 2020, <a href="https://www.burtchworks.com/wp-content/uploads/2020/08/Burtch-Works-Study_DS-PAP-2020.pdf" target="_blank" rel="nofollow">Burtch-works</a> studies showed that the number of women in data science roles is on a steady but slow rise.
 In 2018, 15% of data scientists were female.
 In 2019, the figure rose to 17% and then to 18%.
 The study also revealed that the highest percentage of women working in data science is at the entry-level and managerial levels.
 In fact, in India, a range of <a href="https://blog.learnbay.co/women-in-ai-top-10-indian-women-empowering-the-world-of-ai" target="_blank">women in AI</a> and data science are at the leadership level.

 The education system has also been revolutionized and paved the way for online training of professional courses.
 Over the years, many organizations have started to offer online data science and AI training.
 But those were mainly self-paced.
 A few courses were available with proper instructor support, but those were offline.